V1489Cygni/ltlgen/README.md

-gp
+ltlgen
 ==

-LTL-formulas generation using genetic programming.
+LTL-formulas generation for a Finite State Automaton using genetic programming (with ECJ).